 Because reading hits our nation’s children at so many different points, NCLD is working with partners at the national and state level to tackle the problem.
 One of these partners is Literate Nation.

 Growing up I loved children, loved school and I always knew I wanted to be a mom.
 I can’t think of anything more fundamental to my nature.
 Often our professional lives and personal lives intermingle.
 For me it is no different.
 I am a pediatrician and a mother.

 When I am in the office I am happy to be able to work with kids but they are often sick or healthy and anxious about getting shots.
 So you can imagine how excited I was to be able to volunteer in my son’s classrooms once he started attending school.
 I could not think of anything that I enjoy more than spending the entire day with my son in a school filled with other happy healthy kids.

-Last week’s #LDchat-ers shared their experiences, concerns and thoughts on some new research we shared from our 2014 State of LD report.
+Last week’s #LDchat-ers shared their back-to-school questions and comments.
 Here is some of what they had to say and resources they shared.